mnsaito/110920-pt-phase-2-project/README.md

 ## Data Understanding

 I used three datasets from the King County Department of Assessments for my analysis:
- - Real Property Sales Records, which includes information for each sale of real property between 2015 and 2020
+ - Real Property Sales Records, which includes property sales information between 2015 and 2020
  - Residential Building Records, which includes descriptions for each residential building
  - Parcel Records, which includes the details for each parcel of real property